Mission

 The ASN has a deep understanding of the interconnection between advising, broader institutional goals, and student success.
 As thought leaders and experts in the field of holistic advising, we are able to provide resources on best practices in the field of advising as well as change management services to the institution more broadly.
 We believe this will result in new and reviewed structures and systems for advising that were designed to address racial and socioeconomic inequities and contribute positively to institutional goals and student outcomes.

 We recognize that there is a large amount of variance in organizational structures, advising models, and student needs among higher education institutions.
-We, therefore, begin each engagement by aligning on a shared vision of student success, reviewing existing advising processes, policies and structures, including metrics (e.g. equity..) and always with the joint goal of creating more equitable experiences and outcomes for students from low-income backgrounds, as well as Black, Latinx, Indigenous, Asian, and Pacific Islander students.
+We, therefore, begin each engagement by aligning on a shared vision of student success, reviewing existing advising processes, policies and structures, including metrics (e.g. equity..) and always with the joint goal of creating more equitable experiences and outcomes for Black, Latinx/a/o, Indigenous, Asian, and Pacific Islander students and poverty-affected students.

 -